| SJR 73: Joint Subcommittee Studying Strategies

 as a result of this tax should be allocated to substance abuse prevention

 and treatment services.
+Require warning

 labels on premixed alcoholic energy drinks sold in the Commonwealth.
+Prohibit the

 mixing of alcohol and energy drinks in restaurants and other establishments

 that serve alcohol.
+Discussion

-of Recommendations
+of Recommendations Following presentations,

 the joint subcommittee discussed recommendations developed by the SJR